-RECHARGE today, RECHARGE tomorrow, RECHARGE forever.
+Recharge today, Recharge tomorrow, Recharge forever.
 It is the best bang for your buck, with over 400 million of those little beneficial microbes per gram.
 Most importantly, it has years of proven results with growers everywhere.
-You literally won’t find one of us that don’t use and love this stuff!
+You literally won’t find one of us that doesn’t use and love this stuff!

-RECHARGE is compatible with any fertilizers or nutrient that you may be using in your grow.
+Recharge is compatible with any fertilizers or nutrients that you may be using in your grow.
 All you should look forward to is a healthy root system and a resilient plant.
-Just add a 1/4 teaspoon per one gallon of water, and water-in once a week.
+Just add a ¼ teaspoon per one gallon of water, and water in once a week.

 Two Fungi are Better Than One

 Mycorrhizae are highly beneficial for organic long-term gardens but when working with a 90-day crop cycle, Trichoderma will benefit you more in a shorter amount of time.
 However, the two make a great team.
 They are not competitive in any way and when applied to your grow, you will reap the benefits of both being present.
 In our experience, when the two work together they help to create the most resilient plants that you can grow, with the bonus of using organic and natural products.